QaiumShah/Qaium-Portfolio/README.md

 # Qaium-Portfolio

-This is the preview folder used in the seperate branch 'hosting-pg'.
+This portfolio website was made under pure SASS with html and javascript.
+TThe preview folder named 'dist' is used in the seperate branch 'hosting-pg' to view the page in Github pages.

-Click the link to preview the page: https://qaiumshah.github.io/Qaium-Portfolio/
+Please follow the link to view the my portfolio page: https://qaiumshah.github.io/Qaium-Portfolio/